L-Dragon5/fan-event-scheduler/README.md

-# SaaS Event Schedule
+# Fan Event Scheduler
-Successor to the Fan Event Schedule.
+Successor to the original Fan Event Schedule (with the same name).
 Schedule application for fan events built as a SaaS for ease-of-use for users.

 Built on Laravel and InertiaJS with a ReactJS frontend built with MaterialUI.

 ## Minimium Viable Product To-Do
 - Main Site
-  - Think of a name
   - Front Page: Re-do to make it look cooler

 ## Future Ideas